Every morning I have the same conversation with my 4 year old. It goes like this:

 It’s also a great way to get fruit into my kiddos when otherwise they’d probably just be downing bowls of “fruit” loops.
 They easily gulp up berries, bananas, stonefruits, etc. when they’re sitting on top of a fluffy pancake; who wouldn’t?!

-Heat a nonstick griddle or skillet to medium heat.
-Coat pan with non-stick spray or a little butter and then pour on pancake batter.
-Use about 1/4 C batter for large pancakes (5-6″) and 2 T for kid-sized ones (2 /2-3″).
+- Coat pan with butter and then pour on pancake batter.
+Use about 1/4 C batter for large pancakes (5-6") and 2 T for kid-sized ones (2 /2-3").
 Wait until bubbles form and edges are set and then flip.

 - Makes 12 large or 24 small pancakes.